SolaceDev/solace-kubernetes-quickstart/README.md

 The Solace PubSub+ software message broker meets the needs of big data, cloud migration, and Internet-of-Things initiatives, and enables microservices and event-driven architecture.
 Capabilities include topic-based publish/subscribe, request/reply, message queues/queueing, and data streaming for IoT devices and mobile/web apps.
 The message broker supports open APIs and standard protocols including AMQP, JMS, MQTT, REST, and WebSocket.
 Moreover, it can be deployed in on-premise datacenters, natively within private and public clouds, and across complex hybrid cloud environments.

-Solace PubSub+ software message brokers can be deployed in either a 3-node High-Availability (HA) cluster, or as a single node deployment.
+Solace PubSub+ software message brokers can be deployed in either a 3-node High-Availability (HA), or as a single node deployment.
 For simple test environments that need only to validate application functionality, a single instance will suffice.
-Note that in production, or any environment where message loss cannot be tolerated, an HA cluster is required.
+Note that in production, or any environment where message loss cannot be tolerated, an HA deployment is required.

 ## How to deploy a message broker onto Kubernetes

-In this quick start we go through the steps to set up a small-size message broker either as a single stand-alone instance, or in a 3-node HA cluster.
+In this quick start we go through the steps to set up a small-size message broker either as a single stand-alone instance, or in a 3-node HA deployment.
 If you are interested in other message broker configurations or sizes, refer to the [Deployment Configurations](#other-message-broker-deployment-configurations) section.

 This is a 4 step process: